mhx/dwarfs/README.md

     $ time ls -1 /tmp/perl/install/*/perl-5.??.?/bin/perl5* | sort -t / -k 8 | xargs -d $'\n' -P 8 -n 1 ./build.sh

-Tests were done with a cleanly mounted file system to make sure the caches were empty.
+Tests were done with a cleanly mounted file system to make sure the caches were empty. `ccache` was primed to make sure all compiler runs could be satisfied from the cache.
 With SquashFS, the timing was:

     real    3m17.182s
     user    20m54.064s